oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ```
 :::

-The `aggregate` function can also be applied inside $apply:
+The `aggregate` function can also be applied inside `$apply`:

 ::: example
-Example 82: Sales volume per customer in relation to total volume
+Example 83: Sales volume per customer in relation to total volume
 ```
 GET /service/Sales?$apply=
     groupby((Customer),aggregate(Amount with sum as CustomerAmount))